GiuseppeDiGuglielmo/catapult_venvs/2024.2/README.md

 export PATH=${MGC_HOME}/bin:${PATH}
 ```

-Check if the Python executable in from the Catapult installation directory:
+Check if the Python executable comes from the Catapult installation directory:
 ```
 which python3
 ```